 - Coping with peer pressure.
 Give your children real-life examples of ways to cope with pressure from friends and classmates.
 Have them practice their responses with you.

 - Managing stress.
 Tell your child that drinking away their stress is not the answer.
-Teach them ways to cope, such as physical exercise, listening to music, reading, watching a funny movie, writing about their stress in a diary, volunteering to help people or organizations in need, and talking with you.
+Teach them ways to cope, such as physical exercise, listening to music, reading, watching a funny movie, writing about their stress in a diary, volunteering to help people or organizations in need, and talking with you or someone else they trust.

 - Legal and academic consequences.
 Explain the long-term impact of underage drinking and drinking and driving (losing your license, having an arrest record).
-Academically, underage drinking and drinking and driving can lead to losing a spot on a school team or club or losing a college scholarship.
+Underage drinking and drinking and driving can lead to losing a spot on a school team or club.
+It can also mean losing a college scholarship.
+Even worse, someone could be injured or even killed by a decision to drink and drive.

 - Choosing the right friends.
 Encourage your child to find friends and classmates who share their same goals and lifestyle choices.
 If they choose to hang around kids who drink, they are more likely to give in to peer pressure and drink as well.

 Talking with your child about the dangers of alcohol is important.
 However, talking is not enough.
-Take preventive steps, such as networking with other parents who share your same thinking and rules about underage drinking (not serving alcohol at parties, adult supervision when friends are over and at parties).
-Keep alcohol out of your own home or under lock and key and establishing strict rules and consequences for underage drinking.
-Some parents create a written agreement or contract with their children about the consequences of underage drinking and drinking and driving (loss of driving privileges, loss of free time, earlier curfews, paying fines).
+Take preventive steps, such as networking with other parents who share your same thinking and rules about underage drinking.
+This can include not serving alcohol at parties, and adult supervision when friends are over.

 Things to consider